Occupy Phoenix: Fliers Titled "When Should You Shoot a Cop" Found at Demonstration

 Fliers explaining when it's OK to kill a cop were found about 100 yards from where we took this photo of these two gun-toting "occupiers."
 However, authorities say there's nothing to suggest that "occupiers" wrote the fliers.

 Department of Public Safety officials confirm to New Times that a stack of fliers was found at the "Occupy Phoenix" demonstration at Cesar Chavez Plaza in Phoenix yesterday.
 The fliers basically explain when it's OK to shoot a cop, hence the title of the document: "When Should You Shoot a Cop."
-"At ths point we don't see any connection between the fliers and Occupy Phoenix," Graves tells New Times.

 Don't go blaming the anti-establishment "occupiers" just yet, though -- DPS spokesman Bart Graves says it's currently unclear who's responsible for the fliers.